Leslie Griffiths

-Leslie John Griffiths, Baron Griffiths of Burry Port (born 15 February 1942) is a British Methodist minister, politician and life peer who served as President of the Methodist Conference from 1994 to 1995.
+Leslie John Griffiths, Baron Griffiths of Burry Port FLSW (born 15 February 1942) is a British Methodist minister, politician and life peer who served as President of the Methodist Conference from 1994 to 1995.
 A member of the Labour Party, he was an opposition spokesperson and whip in the House of Lords from 2017 to 2020.

 Early life

 Griffiths was born in Burry Port in Carmarthenshire, Wales, on 15 February 1942.
 He attended Llanelli Grammar School before studying at Cardiff University.
+Griffiths is the Patron of WEA Llanelli.

 Early ministry and career

 Griffiths became a local preacher in the Methodist Church of Great Britain in 1963.
 He completed a Master of Arts in Theology at Fitzwilliam College, Cambridge in 1969, while training for the ministry at Wesley House.
 He spent most of the 1970s serving the Methodist Church of Haiti, where he was ordained, before returning to Britain to serve in ministries in Caversham, Loughton, and Golders Green.
 In 1987 Griffiths completed a PhD from the School of Oriental and African Studies, University of London.